LAW 3527 - Law and Justice Internship

 General Course Information

-Course Code LAW 3527 Course Public Law Internship Programme Coordinating Unit Adelaide Law School Term Summer Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites LAW 2504 Restrictions Available to LLB students only.
+Course Code LAW 3527 Course Law and Justice Internship Coordinating Unit Adelaide Law School Term Summer Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites LAW 2504 Restrictions Available to LLB students only.
 Enrolment is by selection only, please consult with Course Coordinator for eligibility.
-Course Description The course helps to make students 'career ready' by placing them in "internships" with public law offices for a period of 22 days in total (semester 1 and 2) or 25 days (Summer semester).
-Semester 1 and 2 enrolments involve two intensive weeks over non-teaching weeks eg summer or winter break, followed by one day per week over the semester (with each day being a 71/2 hour day) or five weeks intensive over the summer semester.
-The internships enable students to build on their understanding of the theory of public law by gaining an appreciation of its practical operation.
-The course aims to give depth and context to students existing knowledge of public law.
-The course will begin with an orientation seminar.
+Course Description The course helps to make students 'career ready' by placing them in 'internships' with host institutions for a period of between 22 and 25 days in total.
+Semester 1 and 2 enrolments ordinarily involve two intensive weeks over non-teaching weeks, eg summer or winter break, followed by one day per week over the semester (with each day being a 7 1/2 hour day) or five weeks intensive over the summer semester.
+The internships enable students to build on their understanding of the theory of law by gaining an appreciation of its practical operation.
+The course aims to give depth and context to students' existing knowledge of law.
 Students will be required to complete an agreed research task under the supervision of the course coordinator.
-The research task will be negotiated with the student and the course coordinator, and will build on the work the student completes during their internship.
-It is expected that students will also be involved in day-to-day activities of their internship office and gain a broad understanding of the operation of public law generally.
+The research task will be negotiated between the student and the course coordinator, and will build on the work the student completes during the internship.
+It is expected that students will also be involved in day-to-day activities of their internship office and gain a broad understanding of the operation of law generally.